dedis/popstellar/README.md

 This CI builds and runs the Unit Tests.
 For the Android Tests, the [reactivecircus](https://github.com/ReactiveCircus/android-emulator-runner)
 Android Emulator is used, which is limited.

+For coverage the Jacoco plugin can be used, this [guide](https://www.raywenderlich.com/10562143-continuous-integration-for-android#toc-anchor-013) covers how to set it.

 ## Coding Standards